ibm-cloud-docs/containers/vpc_lbaas.md

 * Review [known limitations for VPC ALBs](/docs/vpc?topic=vpc-lb-limitations) and [known limitations for VPC NLBs](/docs/vpc?topic=vpc-nlb-limitations).
 * Private VPC ALBs don't accept all traffic, only RFC 1918 traffic.
 * Private VPC NLBs must be created on a dedicated VPC subnet that must exist in the same VPC and location as your cluster, but the subnet can't be attached to your cluster or any worker nodes.
-* Kubernetes 1.23 or later: Although the Kubernetes [SCTP protocol](https://kubernetes.io/docs/concepts/services-networking/service/#sctp){: external} is generally available in the Kubernetes community release, creating load balancers that use this protocol is not supported in {{site.data.keyword.containerlong_notm}} clusters.
+* Kubernetes: Although the Kubernetes [SCTP protocol](https://kubernetes.io/docs/concepts/services-networking/service/#sctp){: external} is generally available in the Kubernetes community release, creating load balancers that use this protocol is not supported in {{site.data.keyword.containerlong_notm}} clusters.
 * One VPC load balancer is created for each Kubernetes `LoadBalancer` service that you create, and it routes requests to that Kubernetes `LoadBalancer` service only.
 Across all your VPC clusters in your VPC, a maximum of 50 VPC load balancers can be created.
 For more information, see the [VPC quotas documentation](/docs/vpc?topic=vpc-quotas).
 * The VPC load balancer can route requests to a limited number of worker nodes.
 The maximum number of nodes you can route requests to depends on how you set the `externalTrafficPolicy` annotation.
     * If you set `externalTrafficPolicy: Cluster` in your load balancer configuration:
-        * [Versions 1.25 and later]{: tag-warm-gray} The VPC load balancer routes to the first 8 worker nodes that are discovered in each zone.
+        * The VPC load balancer routes to the first 8 worker nodes that are discovered in each zone.
 For a single-zone cluster, the load balancer routes to 8 worker nodes total.
-The `kube-proxy` configures IP tables to route the incoming traffic from the worker node to the application pod on whichever node the application pod resides on.
-        * [Versions 1.24 and earlier]{: tag-warm-gray} The VPC load balancer only routes to the first 50 worker nodes that are returned in the cluster's API call to the VPC load balancer.
 The `kube-proxy` configures IP tables to route the incoming traffic from the worker node to the application pod on whichever node the application pod resides on.
     * If you set `externalTrafficPolicy: Local` in your load balancer configuration, the VPC load balancer is created only if there are 50 or fewer worker nodes on the cluster.
 This limit is set by VPC quota limitations of 50 pool members per VPC load balancer pool.
 To avoid this limitation, use the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-node-selector` annotation to limit which worker nodes are in the load balancer pool.
 For instance, you can use this annotation to force incoming traffic to a specific worker pool.
 If you use this annotation to force traffic to a specific worker pool, you must also ensure that the application pod also runs in the same worker pool.
 * When you define the configuration YAML file for a Kubernetes `LoadBalancer` service, the following annotations and settings are not supported:
     * `service.kubernetes.io/ibm-load-balancer-cloud-provider-vlan: "<vlan_id>"`